jodafons/datacenter/README.md

 * 🐧 [Debian Installation](docs/How_to_Install_Debian.md): Instructions for setting up a new Debian system.
 * 🔑 [Account Creation](docs/How_to_create_account.md): A step-by-step process for creating new user accounts with LDAP and Kerberos.
 * 💾 [Bootable Pendrive](docs/How_to_create_bootable_pendrive.md): Instructions for create a bootable pendrive on Linux or MacOS.

+### Recreate the cluster

+play cluster create -n cpu-large

+### Reboot all physical nodels

+play cluster reboot -n cpu-large

+### Restore a node into the cluster:

+play vm create -n caloba51

+### Destroy a node into the cluster:

+play vm destroy -n caloba51